Old car logos: American car companies that went out of business

 Logo Edsel

 The Edsel logo is remarkable for its simplicity: a large white letter “E” set against a round green background.
-The choice of the green color was probably made intentionally to symbolize prosperity – the aspiration to which the Edsel brand aspired.
+The choice of green was probably made intentionally to symbolize prosperity – the aspiration to which the Edsel brand aspired.
 The green circle is accompanied by silver lines girdling the inner perimeter, perhaps an artistic representation of the brand’s anticipated growth and expansion.

 Franklin